jawordpressorg/core-handbook/core/best-practices/commit-messages.md

 *   Generally, giving contributors feedback on patches and giving them a chance to iterate is the recommended process.
 However, on the occasions where you as the committer complete the idea of a patch, you could write “props X for initial patch.”
 *   It is normal for committers to adjust style or rearrange logic before a commit, or to account for a simple edge case.
 In these instances, omit yourself.
 Your name on the commit implies that you’ve reviewed and tested it, which is just as important as the contents of the commit.
 *   If committing your own code, props are assumed, so omit yourself here as well.

+For a more detailed guide about giving props to contributors, see the [Contributor Attribution (“Props”) page in the handbook](https://make.wordpress.org/core/handbook/best-practices/contributor-attribution-props/).

 ### Ticket references